nishant6729/odoo/README.md

 **🤝 Skill Swap Platform – Exchange Skills, Empower Each Other**
+> This is a quoted block.
+It appears lighter.

 This project was developed as part of our academic initiative.
 Skill Swap Platform is a collaborative and structured mini application that allows users to list skills they can offer and request others in return.
 With user-friendly features, admin tools, and peer interaction, it encourages mutual learning and community growth.